 A third area of focus that has emerged in light of recent events in Louisville and throughout the US is the issue of racial inequality.
 In June, Christian Action members, Rev. Brandon, and St. Paul staff discussed possible responses to the racial justice issues and protests in Louisville.
 Those discussions led to St. Paul church being a sponsor of a June 7 prayer vigil by the Sowers of Justice and Interfaith Paths to Peace groups.
 Several members of the Christian Action Group and other members of St. Paul attended the vigil held in Central Park.

-A class on the “Historical Roots of Racism” is currently being offered every other Wednesday evening by retired history teacher and St. Paul member David Green, via Zoom.
-Those sessions are being recorded and can be found here.
+A class on the “Historical Roots of Racism” was offered by retired history teacher and St. Paul member David Green, via Zoom.
+Those sessions were recorded and can be found here.
 Additional historical resources mentioned during those sessions have been compiled at that page as well, and a Racial Justice Resource List is also available.

 If you’d like to be a part of the Christian Action work and discussion, or would just like to receive updates on the group’s activities, contact Paul Wesslund at email@example.com